 Today we'll look at Chow Tai Fook Jewellery Group Limited (HKG:1929) and reflect on its potential as an investment.
-Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.
+To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.

 Analysts use this formula to calculate return on capital employed: